ProTeCt: Prompt Tuning for Taxonomic Open Set Classification: Abstract

 \section{Abstract}

-Large visual-language models, like CLIP, learn generalized representations and have shown promising zero-shot performance.
-Few-shot adaptation methods, based on prompt tuning, have also been shown to further improve performance on downstream datasets.
-However, these models are not hierarchically consistent.
+Visual-language foundation models, like CLIP, learn generalized representations that enable zero-shot open-set classification.
+Few-shot adaptation methods, based on prompt tuning, have been shown to further improve performance on downstream datasets.
+However, these methods do not fare well in the \emph{taxonomic open set} (TOS) setting, where the classifier is asked to make prediction from label set across different levels of semantic granularity.
 Frequently, they infer incorrect labels at coarser taxonomic class levels, even when the inference at the leaf level (original class labels) is correct.
-This is problematic, given their support for open set classification and, in particular, open-grained classification, where practitioners define label sets at various levels of granularity.
-To address this problem, we propose a prompt tuning technique to calibrate the hierarchical consistency of model predictions.
-A set of metrics of hierarchical consistency, the Hierarchical Consistent Accuracy (HCA) and the Mean Treecut Accuracy (MTA), are first proposed to benchmark model performance in the open-granularity setting.
-A prompt tuning technique, denoted as Prompt Tuning for Hierarchical Consistency (ProTeCt), is then proposed to calibrate classification across all possible label set granularities.
-Results show that ProTeCt can be combined with existing prompt tuning methods to significantly improve open-granularity classification performance without degradation of the original classification performance at the leaf level.
+To address this problem, we propose a prompt tuning technique that calibrates the hierarchical consistency of model predictions.
+A set of metrics of hierarchical consistency, the Hierarchical Consistent Accuracy (HCA) and the Mean Treecut Accuracy (MTA), are first proposed to evaluate TOS model performance.
+A new \emph{Prompt Tuning for Hierarchical Consistency} (ProTeCt) technique is then proposed to calibrate classification across label set granularities.
+Results show that ProTeCt can be combined with existing prompt tuning methods to significantly improve TOS classification without degrading the leaf level classification performance.
+The code is available at \url{https://github.com/gina9726/ProTeCt}.